 Micromedex Drug Information – at http://www.micromedex.com/products/mobile2/ is a extensive drug database with detailed information including pharmacokinetics, monitoring, toxicology and patient education teaching pearls.
 There is no dosing calculator, formulary information or drug-drug interaction checker.
-This is currently available for iOS and is in development for Android devices.
+This is currently available for iOS and Android devices for a $3 fee.

 Mobile PDR at http://www.skyscape.com/mobilePDR/ is the electronic version of the paper book published annually.
 There is a search function and pill pictures.
 There is no dosing calculator, herbal information, formulary information or drug-drug interaction checker This is available to practicing clinicians with a DEA or NPI number and it works on the Skyscape PDA platform for most devices.